Mithil-Dudam/Local-Hybrid-RAG-Assistant/README.md

 - **Modern UI:** Clean, responsive React + Tailwind CSS interface for multi-file upload, per-CSV column selection, and chat.
 - **Smart Routing:** Automatically detects file type and routes queries to the correct pipeline.
 - **Data Privacy:** All processing is local—no data ever leaves your computer.
+- **Containerized Deployment:** Uses Docker Compose to orchestrate frontend, backend, and Ollama containers for easy setup and reproducibility.

+---

+## Architecture

+- **Frontend:**

+  - React + TypeScript, built with Vite, styled with Tailwind CSS.
+  - Served by Nginx in a Docker container.
+  - Provides UI for uploading files, selecting CSV columns, and chatting with the assistant.

+- **Backend:**

+  - Python (FastAPI), containerized.
+  - Handles API requests, document ingestion, embedding, and retrieval.
+  - Uses Chroma DB for vector storage and similarity search.
+  - Integrates with LangChain and LangGraph for RAG pipeline.

+- **Ollama Container:**

+  - Runs LLMs locally (llama 3.2, mxbai-embed-large).
+  - Exposes an API for inference, ensuring all data stays on-prem.

+- **Data Storage:**
+  - Embeddings and metadata are stored temporarily in memory or ephemeral storage during each session.
+  - The vector database is reset on every backend restart; data is not persistent.
+  - Uploaded files are processed locally and never leave your machine.

 ---